simplegeo/simplegeo-android-client/README.markdown

 *simplegeo-java-client* jar, an ant task has been provided that will clone the HEAD of [simplegeo-java-client](http://github.com/simplegeo/simplegeo-java-client).

+Before running any of the ant targets, make sure that the sdk.dir value in *local.properties* is set to point to the android sdk on the local machine.

 <code>ant init</code>

 You can produce the proper distribution directory by running the following ant task: